dbierer/php-class-notes/php-i-may-2023.md

 ## NOTE TO SELF:
 * Post the entire block of course code to the download folder
   * Send link via email to attendees
+* How to run the class source code in XAMPP or MAMP
-* Add instructions to install phpMyAdmin in the VM
+  * Get instructions to the attendees

 ## Homework
 For Wed 24 May 2023